MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-azurecli2.md

 ---
-title: Manage Azure Stack Hub with Azure CLI | Microsoft Docs
+title: Manage Azure Stack Hub with Azure CLI
 description: Learn how to use the cross-platform command-line interface (CLI) to manage and deploy resources on Azure Stack Hub.
 author: mattbriggs